Flover: A Temporal Fusion Framework for Efficient Autoregressive Model Parallel Inference: Framework design

-If we simply keep \texttt{buffer\_size} and \texttt{buffer\_offset} the same, then those evicted memories are detrimental to the inference pipeline, as both computing kernels and collective communication can only process contiguous memory buffers.
-Thus, we need an efficient algorithm to shuffle the memory by moving all valid buffers together to form a new continuous memory space.
-The problem now becomes how to minimize the amount of memory that needs to be shuffled and therefore not introduce too much overhead, as the inference server will block following iterations until memory is properly managed.
+If we simply keep buffer offset and size unchanged, then those evicted memories are detrimental to the inference pipeline, as both computing kernels and collective communication can only process contiguous memory buffers, and they still have to cover \texttt{mem\_id} 4 and 7.
+Thus, we need an efficient algorithm to shuffle and reorder the memory by moving all valid buffers together to form a new continuous memory space.
+The problem now becomes how to minimize the amount of memory that needs to be moved and therefore not introduce too much overhead, as the inference server will block following iterations until memory is properly managed.

-To abstract the problem, given an array of \texttt{0} and \texttt{1}, where \texttt{0} denotes empty memory space, and \texttt{1} denotes valid, as shown in Fig~\ref{fig:memory_shuffle2} (a).
-We need an algorithm that can group all 1 together while moving as less number of elements as possible.
-Here we use a sliding window algorithm with time complexity $O(n)$ to achieve it.
+To abstract the problem, given an array of 0 and 1, where 0 denotes empty memory space, and 1 denotes valid, we need an algorithm that can group all 1 together while moving as less number of elements as possible.
+Here we use a sliding window algorithm~\ref{alg:shuffler} with time complexity $O(n)$ to achieve it.

 Since an ideal shuffle will result in a contiguous memory region of size $n$ if there are $n$ 1's in the array.
-Thus we only need to locate where this memory region of size $n$ should lay, and we can copy those 1's outside of this region.
+Thus we only need to locate where this memory region of size $n$ should lay, and we can copy those 1's outside of this region in.
 Algorithm~\ref{alg:shuffler} shows how to find the offset of this memory region.
-Fig~\ref{fig:memory_shuffle2} (b) illustrates the shuffled memory region and the corresponding shuffle strategy.
+Fig~\ref{fig:memory_shuffle1} (last row) illustrates the shuffled memory region and the corresponding shuffle strategy.
 Note that our algorithm guarantees that the total amount of memory movement is minimized, but might disorder the memory offsets of requests.
 Therefore, for each request running in the inference model, it also tracks GPU memory offsets of all its tensors.